Paying the Land

 Sacco sorts his material broadly topic by topic, not glossing over the unpalatable.
 The section about alcohol abuse and physical abuse is distressing, and leads to the even more upsetting discussion about the longstanding policy of providing education to the Dene.
 This was carried out in the most dehumanising way, and prioritising the cruelty of a supposedly loving God’s human representatives.
 It carried on until the late 20th century, and whether intended or not, also created a gulf when the children returned home.
 When compensation was finally paid, averaging $90,000 per person, alcohol problems in indigenous communities vastly increased, but Sacco’s interviews enlighten about many other lifetime consequences that fly under the radar.

 Sacco’s art is now instantly recognisable.
 Montages, erratically placed lettered captions and expressive cultured portraits are all present, an additional task being to present people not only as they look in the 2010s when interviewed, but how they looked when younger.
-There are no shortcuts in his work intensive style over the years.
-Sacco knows what works, and sticks to it, and that applies to his reportage also.
+There are no shortcuts in his work-intensive style over the years.
+Sacco knows what transmits, and sticks to it, which applies to his reportage also.
 He lets people describe their experiences and that individual touch, the type often dismissively derided as “anecdotal” by officials, gives Paying the Land its power.
 It would also be dismissive to lump together everyone living in a vast, sparsely populated area.
 Sacco specifies different groups of people with broadly similar cultures, but all seem to experience younger people not wanting to be part of a community ethic, and the blight of drink and drugs.

 There’s a greater immersion than on previous projects, with Sacco not just the interested observer and interviewer, but co-opted into helping out with tasks on occasion, providing brief practical integration.
 The thoughts people have regarding solutions to a range of divisive problems are accessibly presented and while Sacco doesn’t impose himself, he will comment.
 One solution to almost all the problems is plain respect for others and the way they want to live, yet simple as that is, greed trumps it every time.
 Informative, engaging and needed, Paying the Land does the Dene proud.